Game Number 2

 Ok, funny story about the next picture.
 I just wanted a shot of the menu that we had to order from.
 Not really interesting, but when I took the picture, some old guy walked in front of my shot.
 He was not happy about this and asked me (in Polish, so I’m assuming), “Hey you scrawny little jerk!
 What are you doing?
 Do you want me to kill you?”
 I nervously laughed, showed him that I deleted it, and he went on his merry way.
 And I thought they all hid out in Argentina.

 That’s it!
 Poland lost, but Ed and I won because we are much richer for the experience.
 Swastikas, fascist drunks, and nazi restauranteurs aside, we had an absolutely great time.
-Everyone was really nice to us, the Polish beer was good, the Polish food was (pretty good) – we ordered (what else) Cheese and potato pierogies and we survived our first experience with Polish hooligans.
+Everyone was really nice to us (helps that we’re white guys of course), the Polish beer was good, the Polish food was (pretty good) – we ordered (what else) Cheese and potato pierogies and we survived our first experience with Polish hooligans.
 In fact, we were invited to the next Poland game versus Germany; we were promised that there would be many more Polish hooligans out in force and that their hatred for Germany was such that one could expect some serious violence that day.
 Too bad we’re busy that day, huh?
 What excitement would tomorrow bring?